jacobemcken/aws-simple-sign/README.md

 # aws-simple-sign

-A Clojure library to pre-signed URLs (S3) and sign HTTP requests for AWS.
+A Clojure library for pre-signing S3 URLs and signing HTTP requests for AWS.
-The library only depends on Java core (no external Java dependencies), making it fairly light.
+The library only depends on Java core (no external Java dependencies), making it lightweight.

 [![bb compatible](https://raw.githubusercontent.com/babashka/babashka/master/logo/badge.svg)](https://babashka.org)